Wondering about blockchain for supply chain management? You’ve come to the right place.

 Authentication equals better safety

-The final area that I wish to touch on is how blockchain can help to improve safety.
+The final area that I wish to touch on is how blockchain can help to improve supply chains is safety.
 You might not have ever thought about it, but being able to ensure the authenticity of goods leaving a supply chain has massive safety implications.

-The most obvious example is the food supply chain.
+The most obvious example is the food supply chain activities.
 Manufacturers need to be able to prove the authenticity of their products to help retailers identify them as genuine.
-Perhaps even more vital than this is the ability quickly trace products in the case that they need to be recalled.
+Perhaps even more vital than this is the ability to quickly trace products in the case that they need to be recalled.

-Each year, the food industry has to recall products that pose a health risk to consumers.
+Each year, the food industry has to recall products, especially raw materials that pose a health risk to consumers.
 One such example was the 2013 horse meat scandal where numerous beef products were found to actually contain horse meat.

-A lengthy investigation by Ireland’s Department of Agriculture into one of the companies involved could only conclude that “that there is no evidence that Silvercrest knowingly purchased horsemeat”.
+A lengthy investigation by Ireland‘s Department of Agriculture into one of the companies involved could only conclude that “there is no evidence that Silvercrest knowingly purchased horsemeat”.
 This is an astounding claim and shows just how little accountability there is in the current food supply chain.

 Aviation, transportation, infrastructure, and even toy manufacturing, would all benefit from being able to prove the authenticity of their products and the materials/components that they include.
 Fake components finding their way into planes and vehicles, for example, constitutes a real public health concern and has resulted in tragic accidents.